 While it is useful to track the actual recession slack index values and percentage of variables with increasing slack, the diffusion percentages and slack index values are also used to generate the more intuitive probit and logit probability forecasts.

 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate increased from 0.1% to 0.2% in October.
-According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.
+The aggregate recession model probability estimate remained constant at 0.0% in October.
+According to the model, the probability that the U.S. is currently in a recession is extremely remote.